 The Revised Pay As You Earn repayment plan, also called REPAYE, is a payment option under the umbrella of income-driven repayment.
 Under a REPAYE plan, monthly student loan payments are calculated as 10% of your discretionary income.

-If your income is low or you’re unemployed, you might qualify for zero-dollar monthly payments while remaining in good standing on your loans.
+If your income is low (near the poverty guideline) or you’re unemployed, you might qualify for zero-dollar monthly payments while remaining in good standing on your loans.

 To get an idea of what your monthly loan payments might be, you can check out our IBR calculator which compares payments across all IDR plans.
 Each year, you’ll need to report your income and family size.
 Based on your recertified information, your monthly payments might change from year to year.

-Under REPAYE, your repayment term is 20 years if you’re paying undergraduate loans and 25 years if you’re repaying graduate loans.
+Under the REPAYE program, your repayment term — or years of repayment — is 20 years if you’re paying undergraduate loans and 25 years if you’re repaying graduate loans.

-The good news is under all IDR plans, including REPAYE, your loans are forgiven if you have a balance left over at the end of your repayment term.
-If you make your student loan REPAYE payments for 20 years, whatever you still owe after that is forgiven.
+The good news is under all IDR plans, including REPAYE, your loans are forgiven if you have a remaining loan balance left over at the end of your repayment term.
+If you make your student loan REPAYE payments for 20 years, whatever you still student loan debt you owe after that is forgiven.

 Caveat with REPAYE loan forgiveness

-Unlike student loan forgiveness under Public Service Loan Forgiveness (PSLF), the IRS views forgiven loans under this particular program as taxable income.
-That means you’ll pay taxes on the amount that is forgiven, so it’s important to be aware of this and stash away money so you’re not hit with a huge surprise bill from Uncle Sam.
+Unlike student loan forgiveness under Public Service Loan Forgiveness (PSLF), the IRS views forgiven loans under this particular program as taxable income, though that is on pause until 2025.
+Once this provision is no longer available, that means you’ll pay taxes on the amount that is forgiven, so it’s important to be aware of this and stash away money so you’re not hit with a huge surprise bill from Uncle Sam.

 Who’s eligible for Revised Pay As You Earn?